Yedelo/chattriggers-asm/README.md

 After the classes you target have loaded, they will be saved in folders in the Minecraft directory starting with `CLASSLOADER_TEMP`.
 These will not save if you have more than 10 of them, so make sure to delete the folders often.
 ![decompiledclass](pictures/decompiledclass.png)

-## Use [mcp.thiakil.com](mcp.thiakil.com) for method descriptors
+## Use [mcp.thiakil.com](https://mcp.thiakil.com) for method descriptors

-Method descriptors can sometimes be confusing, but this MCP website has descriptors for all methods.
+Method descriptors can sometimes be confusing, but this MCP website has descriptors for all Minecraft methods.
+Note that when you enter the website, you have to select 1.8.9-stable-22 as the mappings settings.

 ![descriptor](pictures/descriptor.png)